 The Children and Families Act 2014 amended the Children Act to make it easier for young carers to get an assessment of their needs and to introduce 'whole family' approaches to assessment and support.
 Local authorities must offer a young carer's needs assessment if a child or their parent requests it or where it appears that a child is involved in providing, or intending to provide, care.
 This legislation is aligned with similar provision in the Care Act 2014 requiring local authorities to consider the needs of young carers if, during the assessment of an adult with care needs, or of an adult carer, it appears that a child is providing, or intends to provide, care.
 In these circumstances the authority must consider whether the care being provided by the child is excessive or inappropriate; and how the child's caring responsibilities affects their wellbeing, education and development.
-These duties were implemented on 1st April 2015 and are reflected in Working Together to Safeguard Children 2018.
+These duties were implemented on 1st April 2015 and are reflected in Working Together to Safeguard Children 2023.

 No care package for a child or adult should rely on excessive or inappropriate caring by children and young adults.
 The Local Authority can combine the needs assessments of more than one family member if everyone agrees.
 To do this effectively requires local services working together across the statutory and voluntary sectors to consider the whole family's needs.
+Working Together 2023 includes principles for working with parents and carers that centre the importance of building positive, trusting and co-operative relationships to deliver tailored support to families.

 A young carer's needs assessment must include an assessment of whether it is appropriate for the young carer to provide, or continue to provide, care for the person in question, in the light of the young carer's needs for support, other needs and wishes.
 A local authority, in carrying out a young carer's needs assessment, must have regard to the extent to which the young carer is participating in or wishes to participate in education, training or recreation, and the extent to which the young carer works or wishes to work.

 Assessments of a young carer must always consider the capacity of their parents to offer a level of care necessary to respond appropriately to the child's needs.
 Parenting capacity will need to be assessed in the context of the family's structure and how family members relate to one and other and to their wider community.
 Where the person is a young carer, caring for their parent (or a parental figure) it will be important to protect the child from taking on a role in which they feel responsible for "parenting" the adult who would usually be caring for them.